 How should a College of Art operate?

-In 1971 students from the National College of Art and Design (NCAD) occupied part of the college building on Kildare Street.
-Students protested over a number of issues including the dismissal of Jane Jermyn, a model at the college; non-implementation of reports stating that the college was not ideal for art training; and for the college to be taken out of the hands of the Department of Education.
+Students from the National College of Art and Design (NCAD) occupy part of the college building on Kildare Street.
+The students are protesting over a number of issues including the dismissal of Jane Jermyn, a model at the college; non-implementation of reports stating that the college was not ideal for art training; and for the college to be taken out of the hands of the Department of Education.

 Later in 1971, the National College of Art became the National College of Art and Design under an Act established by the Oireachtas, managed by a board appointed by the Minister for Education.